Lightertu/gameboy-emulator/README.md

     Dependencies SDL2

     Once dependencies are installed, just run make and ./main.
 Add your own binary file, which can be changed through the main file.

-Contribution guidelines
-Who do I talk to?

-    Haley Whitman